aquaorifice/aquaorifice.github.io/content/en/home/hero.md

 +++

-# A theme to **express** your ideas.
+# A place where confessions run rampant (by a single person).

-Pico is a minimalist, readable, responsive, light and beautiful Hugo theme.
+This website is a shameless tribute to most of the work I do and am allowed to demonstrate.